-2 C.F.R. § 200.321 requires the non-Federal entity to take necessary steps to ensure that all recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part with CDBG-DR financial assistance ensure that, when possible, contracts and other economic opportunities are directed to minority business enterprises (MBE), women-owned business enterprises (WBE), together M/WBE small and minority firms, women-owned business enterprises, and labor surplus area firms.
+The 2 C.F.R. § 200.321 requires the from non-Federal entity to take necessary steps to ensure that all recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part with CDBG-DR financial assistance ensure that, when possible, contracts and other economic opportunities are directed to minority business enterprises (MBE), women-owned business enterprises (WBE) (together M/WBE), and labor surplus area firms.